missstaff/truthordare/README.md

 # truthordare
 The UI is mostly a placeholder for interacting with the emoticons.
-When pressed the selected emotion floats up the screen and the chat activity is entered into the firestore realtime database.
+When pressed the selected emoticon floats up the screen and the chat activity is entered into the firestore realtime database.

 ### requirements
 - Firebase account